 As for non-Dalmatians, in the absence of liver disease a genetic mutation is necessary to form uric acid stones.
 We can now genetically test for this mutation though this is not helpful for the Dalmatian since we already know they have the mutation.
 Learn more information about this genetic test.

 There has been a movement to breed Dalmatians that do not have the problematic mutation.
 This project originally involved crossing a Dalmatian with a pointer and then breeding the progeny with purebred Dalmatians for numerous generations following.
-The result is a dog that is over 99% genetically the same as purebred Dalmatian but without the uric acid mutation.
+The result is a dog that is over 99% genetically the same as a purebred Dalmatian but without the uric acid mutation.
 Until 2011, these dogs were not recognized as Dalmatians by the American Kennel Club but, happily, now they are.
-See more information on low uric acid Dalmatians.

 - Bloody urine